dragonflydb/documentation/docs/command-reference/sorted-sets/zpopmax.md

 ## Common Mistakes

 - Using the command on a non-sorted set data structure will result in an error.
+- Forgetting that when using `ZPOPMAX`, the members will be removed from the sorted set.
 - Not considering the impact of popping multiple elements when performance is a concern.
   If your goal is to improve throughput, process smaller batches.

 ## FAQs

+### What happens if the key does not exist?

+If the key does not exist, `ZPOPMAX` returns an empty array.

 ### What happens if the sorted set has fewer elements than `count`?

 If the sorted set has fewer elements than the provided `count`, `ZPOPMAX` will return all the available elements and remove them from the set.

+### Can I use `ZPOPMAX` to atomically pop and process multiple items?

+Yes, you can pass a `count` argument to pop multiple members atomically in a single call.
+Keep in mind that members are returned in descending order of their scores.

 ### Can I use negative values for the `count` parameter?

 No, `count` must always be a non-negative integer.
 A negative value will result in an error.

 ### Does `ZPOPMAX` modify the sorted set?